 - Errors- In-house payroll accuracy cannot be guaranteed so you are more at risk for IRS penalties.

-- Up-front Investment- some payroll software come with a hefty price tag.
+- Up-front Investment- some payroll software comes with a hefty price tag.
 Annual fees are something to take into consideration too when evaluating overall cost.

 - Learning curve- DIY software can be complex and the learning curve could be steep.